 Pediatric Dentistry in Westford & Bedford

-Emerson Dental provides pediatric dentistry in Westford & Bedford, MA.
-Our pediatric dentist, Dr. Jerry Swee, is board certified by the American Board of Pediatric Dentistry.
+Emerson Dental provides pediatric dentistry in Westford, MA & Bedford, MA. pediatric dentist, Dr. Jerry Swee, is board certified by the American Board of Pediatric Dentistry.
 He and his team provide exceptional care for our youngest patients!
 Dr. Swee is also an adjunct professor of graduate studies in pediatrics at Tufts School of Dental Medicine in Boston.
 Call 978-339-00117 to learn more and schedule your child’s appointment.

 At Emerson Dental we understand the time demands of busy parents.
 Having a pediatric dentist on staff helps to simplify making multiple family appointments by providing you with the opportunity to schedule your family together on the same day!

 We pride ourselves on offering a full line of pediatric dental services.
 We offer such traditional procedures as cleaning and X-rays, as well as child-centered services such as fluoride treatments and dental sealants.
 We perform restorative procedures including fillings, root canals, and dental crowns.
 We even offer dental bonding, as well as interceptive orthodontics that can help your child’s permanent teeth come in strong and healthy.

 If you are looking for full-service pediatric dentist that you can trust, we invite you to contact Emerson Dental.
 Call 978-339-00117 to schedule your child’s first appointment.